joetimmins/udacity-material-design/README.md

+# Materialised
-# Materialised: Hacker News, with Material Design
+Hacker News meets Material Design.

-An app based on the stuff on Udacity's Material Design course.
+An app based on Udacity's Material Design course.

 In order to showcase some of the cool techniques detailed in the course, I've created a small app that lets you browse Hacker News.